 The reaction of the SWIG80 in a bull market is typically pronounced due to its focus on growth stocks, which generally exhibit greater sensitivity to positive market sentiment.
 Conversely, the index tends to suffer larger losses in a bear market, reflecting the higher risk associated with small-cap stocks.
 However, its dynamic nature allows it to recover swiftly during market upswings, offering potential value for long-term investors.

 In conclusion, the SWIG80 index is a dynamic indicator representing a segment of the Polish economy often overlooked by investors.
 Despite its high volatility, it provides a valuable tool for diversification and potentially high returns.
-As Poland continues to establish itself as a significant player in the European economy, the SWIG80 offers a unique opportunity to capitalize on the growth of its promising smaller enterprises.
+As Poland continues to establish itself as a significant player in the European economy, the SWIG80 offers a unique opportunity to capitalise on the growth of its promising smaller enterprises.
 Therefore, investors seeking to diversify their portfolios and willing to embrace higher risk for potentially greater returns should seriously consider this vibrant index.